-Urea prices fell to $480 per tonne, the lowest since September 2021, as farmers continued to enjoy ample supply and large inventories limited demand.
-The increased availability of natural gas in Europe amid a moderate winter and abundant LNG imports enabled manufacturers to restart production with significantly cheaper inputs and farmers to restock concerningly low fertilizer reserves.
-In the meantime, major importer India scooped up Russian fertilizers at discounted prices after the Kremlin snubbed export to Europe, freeing the flow from the Middle East to Eurasia.
-Additionally, abundant inventories in Brazil ahead of new seeding seasons cut the demand for one of the world’s leading agricultural producers.
-Previously, shortages of energy feedstock in Europe drove fertilizer manufacturers to shut down or operate well below capacity, which sent urea prices to a record-high of $1050 per tonne in April.
+Urea futures fell below $300 per tonne in late May, the lowest since the opening days of 2021 as feedstock prices continued to slide.
+Abundant LNG imports and restructured supply chains increased the availability of natural gas in Europe.
+In the meantime, rising interest rates reduced expectations of future demand, lowering European and US natural gas prices.
+Also, major importer India continued to buy Russian fertilizers at discounted prices after the Kremlin snubbed European exports, freeing the flow from the giant Middle Eastern producers to Eurasia.
+Additionally, high inventories in Brazil cut the demand for one of the world’s leading agricultural producers.
+Previously, shortages of energy feedstock in Europe drove fertilizer plants to shut down or operate well below capacity, sending urea prices to a record $1050 per tonne in April 2022.

 Historically, Urea reached an all time high of 1050.00 in April of 2022.
 This page includes a chart with historical data for Urea.
 Urea - data, forecasts, historical chart - was last updated on June of 2023.

 Urea is expected to trade at 285.30 USD/T by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate it to trade at 251.63 in 12 months time.